Gulf Stream: Effect on cyclone formation

-Gulf Stream Rings
+Gulf Stream rings

 The Gulf Stream periodically forms rings resulting from a meander of the Gulf Stream being closed off from an alternate route distinctive from that meander, creating an independent eddy.
-Of these eddies, there are two types: cold core rings, which rotate cyclonically, and warm core rings, which rotate anti cyclonically.
+These eddies have two types: cold-core rings, which rotate cyclonically (counterclockwise in the Northern Hemisphere and clockwise in the Southern Hemisphere), and warm-core rings, which rotate anticyclonically.
 These rings have the capacity to transport the distinct biological, chemical, and physical properties of their originating waters to the new waters into which they travel.